Human Cognition in Machines: A Unified Perspective of World Models: Embodied World Models

 \subsection{World Model Generation}

-\subsubsection{Reasoning.}
+\subsubsection{\textbf{Reasoning.}}

-Architectures for physical World Models primarily differ along the following axes (with some sampled in Fig.~\ref{fig:emb_architectures}):
+Architectures for embodied world models primarily differ along the following axes (with some sampled in Fig.~\ref{fig:emb_architecturesa} and~\ref{fig:emb_architecturesb}):

-\textbf{Geometric World Models.} PointWorld~\cite{huang2026pointworld} and other geometric world models~\cite{huang2026pointworld,lu2024manigaussian,shang2025roboscape,zheng2023occworld,zhang2024bevworld,liang2025lidarcrafter} represent the opposite extreme, grounding reasoning directly in 3D structure by predicting scene flow \( \Delta \mathbf{x} = f_\theta(\mathbf{x}, a_t) \) over point clouds.
+\paragraph{Geometric world models.} PointWorld~\cite{huang2026pointworld} and other geometric world models~\cite{huang2026pointworld,lu2024manigaussian,zhang2024adaptigraph,shi2024robocraft,huang2025particleformer,shang2026roboscape,zheng2024occworld,zhang2024bevworld,liang2026lidarcrafter} represent the opposite extreme, grounding reasoning directly in 3D structure by predicting scene flow \( \Delta \mathbf{x} = f_\theta(\mathbf{x}, a_t) \) over point clouds.
 This enforces physically meaningful state transitions and enables cross-embodiment generalization without task-specific heads.
 However, it depends on strong geometric supervision and may be less flexible for abstract or semantic tasks.

-\textbf{Language-conditioned planning.} $\pi_{0.5}$~\cite{intelligence2025pi_} treats reasoning as long-horizon planning conditioned on language, implicitly learning
+\paragraph{Language-conditioned planning.} $\pi_{0.5}$~\cite{intelligence2025pi_} treats reasoning as long-horizon planning conditioned on language, implicitly learning

 where $\ell$ encodes task structure.
 This enables coherent multi-step behavior across diverse environments, but places significant burden on the latent representation to maintain causal consistency over long horizons.
-VLAs~\cite{intelligence2025pi_,wu2026pragmatic,li2026causal,sun2026vla,wang2025vagen,luo2026being,cen2025worldvla,jiang2025irl} excel in reactive and instruction-following settings but rely on either external planners or hybridization with World Action Models (WAMs) when long-horizon physical reasoning or counterfactual simulation is required.
+Vision-Language-Action (VLAs) models~\cite{intelligence2025pi_,wu2026pragmatic,li2026causal,sun2026vla,wang2026vagen,luo2026being,cen2025worldvla,jiang2025irl} excel in reactive and instruction-following settings but rely on either external planners or hybridization with World Action Models (WAMs) when long-horizon physical reasoning or counterfactual simulation is required.
+A central limitation of WAMs is the number of denoising steps, which can be as high as 10 in LingBot-VA, leading to higher latencies.

-\textbf{Autoregressive world-action models.} Because VLAs are reactive and under-supervised and map action directly, with no explicit model of future researchers turn to World Action Models (WAMs)~\cite{chang2021mitigating,bheemaiah2025knowledge,zhao2025forecasting,hao2025neural,ye2026world,yuan2026fastwamworldactionmodels,bi2025motus,li2026causal,cen2025worldvla,wang2026latent}.
+\paragraph{Autoregressive world-action models.} Because VLAs are reactive and under-supervised and map action directly, with no explicit model of future researchers turn to World Action Models (WAMs)~\cite{chang2021mitigating,bheemaiah2025knowledge,zhao2026forecasting,hao2025neural,ye2026world,yuan2026fastwamworldactionmodels,bi2026motus,li2026causal,cen2025worldvla,wang2026latent,ye2026gigaworld,BeingH}.
 Two such works, LingBot-VA~\cite{li2026causal} and DreamZero~\cite{ye2026world} unifies imagination and control by modeling joint sequences

 with causal or block-causal attention.
 These approaches improve temporal consistency and enable efficient rollout, but remain sensitive to representation quality and training stability.